Subscribe to updates

 Tobacco Control Strategy

 The Health Improvement Partnership Board was scheduled to discuss the Oxfordshire Tobacco Control Alliance (OTCA) Strategy 2026-2030.
-The strategy's vision is to reduce smoking prevalence in Oxfordshire to less than 5% by 2030.
+The strategy sets out five strategic priorities: preventing uptake of smoking, supporting smokers to quit, creating smokefree environments, regulation and enforcement, and working in partnership.

 • Routine and manual occupations